-Offices within the Courthouse shall be open between the hours of 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m.
+County Offices shall be open between the hours of 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m.
 Monday through Friday unless it is a County approved holiday.
 Some offices may choose to open during the period of 12:00 p.m. to 1:00 p.m. to accommodate the public.
 Offices can be closed for a funeral only if the person deceased was an employee of the County.
-The office can be closed for other occasions only with approval of the Board.
+The office can be closed for other occasions only with approval of the Board, or County Manager in emergent situations.